 Although the trade rules that you have in your head might seem simple and obvious to you, transcribing them into a specification that a software programmer will understand is no easy feat.

 Remember, the programmer might not have a deep background in financial trading or really understand what you are trying to achieve.

-In the best case scenario, you might get something which, after many tedious rounds of testing and tuning, works to some degree or another.
+In the best-case scenario, you might get something that, after many tedious rounds of testing and tuning, works to some degree or another.